haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 `cyclicList_prop` checks whether a generator, `cyclicList`, produces arrays with period `2`.
-Each one repeats two integers `n` times.
+Each array should repeat two integers `n` times.

 `Property` type is defined as:
 ```haskell